ExpressLRS/Docs/docs/quick-start/webui.md

     This tab lets you change the device' WiFi network connectivity and how it will behave when it is in WiFi mode.

+    The password field has an eye button at its right edge.
+Use it to show the stored Home WiFi password in plain text, which is useful to check a password that does not connect.
+The password becomes readable by anyone who can see the screen, so hide it again before you show the page to someone else or share a screenshot.

     <figure markdown>
     ![WiFi Tab](../assets/images/webui/wifi.png)
     </figure>